 • The satisfaction of knowing that you are helping people.

-• Learning and practising new skills within a supportive setting.
+• Learning and practising existing or new skills within a supportive setting.

 • Growth of knowledge and understanding, not only of others but often of yourself too.